Tethi Bari: Urbanisation

-96.96% of the population of Egra subdivision live in the rural areas.
-Only 3.04% of the population live in the urban areas, and that is the lowest proportion of urban population amongst the four subdivisions in Purba Medinipur district.
+According to the District Statistical Handbook 2014: Purba Medinipur, 96.96 per cent of the population of Egra subdivision lived in rural areas, while 3.04 per cent lived in urban areas.
+Egra had the lowest proportion of urban residents among the subdivisions of Purba Medinipur district.

-Note: The map alongside presents some of the notable locations in the subdivision.
-All places marked in the map are linked in the larger full screen map.
+The map shows some of the notable locations in the subdivision.
+All places marked on the map are linked in the larger full-screen map.